NevermoreKatana/Something-Interesting-in-Cryptography/README.md

 # Rapid elevation to a degree
 This algorithm allows you to quickly raise the number to a power.
 This algorithm has already been implemented in various libraries in low-level languages and in high-level languages.
 Python has a built-in PowMod function used for fast exponentiation.

+# P.s.
+All the code is made for educational purposes
+I am not a professional developer, these programs are made for training purposes, I do not encourage anyone to use this code as professional.